Lectures on LHC Physics: Higgs physics

 Based on the equivalence theorem we can compute the amplitude for $W^+ W^- \rightarrow W^+ W^-$ scattering at very high energies ($E \gg m_W$) in terms of scalar Goldstones bosons .
 Three diagrams contribute to this processes: a four-point vertex, the $s$-channel Higgs exchange and the $t$-channel Higgs exchange:

-For that we need some basic Feynman rules, for example the Goldstone couplings to the Higgs boson and the four-Goldstone couplings.
-We start with the Higgs doublet, now including the Goldstone modes
+To confirm these Feynman diagrams and to compute the corresponding amplitude we need some basic Feynman rules, for example the Goldstone couplings to the Higgs boson and the four-Goldstone couplings.
+We start with the Higgs doublet, again including the Goldstone modes in analogy to Section~\ref{sec:higgs_mexicanhat}

-where in the last step we neglect all terms without the Goldstone fields.
-For the potential we then get, only keeping the relevant terms at dimension four
+In the last step we neglect all terms without the Goldstone fields.
+Note that there are no three-Goldstone vertices, only triple dimension-four couplings including the Higgs and a coupling factor $v$.
+Only keeping the relevant terms contributing to the four-Goldstone and Higgs--Goldstone--Goldstone couplings at dimension four the potential becomes